Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

 Caleb Martin Insights vs. the Celtics

+- This season, he's put up 7.8% of the Heat's attempted field goals, as he's averaging 7.7 per contest.

-- Martin is averaging 3.3 three-point field goal attempts per game this season, which is 8.3% of his team's attempts from beyond the arc.
+- He's knocked down 1.2 threes per game, or 8.6% of his team's makes from beyond the arc this season.

-- Martin's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.
+- Martin's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Celtics concede 111.4 points per contest, fourth-ranked in the NBA.
+- The Celtics give up 111.4 points per contest, fourth-ranked in the NBA.

-- The Celtics concede 44 rebounds per game, ranking 18th in the league.
+- The Celtics allow 44 rebounds per game, ranking 18th in the league.

-- Looking at assists, the Celtics are ranked second in the league, conceding 23.1 per contest.
+- Conceding 23.1 assists per contest, the Celtics are the second-ranked squad in the league.

-- Looking at 3-pointers, the Celtics are fifth in the league, giving up 11.6 makes per game.
+- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the NBA.

 Caleb Martin vs. the Celtics